mah0001/metadata-editor-docs-v2/documenting_image.md

   |Voicer              | Content is only voice|
   |Wrap                | Complete summary of an event|
   |Wrapup              | Recap of a running story|

+- **`artworkOrObjects`** This block provides a set of metadata elements to be used to describe the object or artwork shown in the image.
+  - **`title`** A human readable name of the object or artwork shown in the image.<br>
+  - **`contentDescription`** A textual description of the content depicted in the object or artwork.<br>
+  - **`physicalDescription`** A textual description of the physical characteristics of the artwork or object, without reference to the content depicted.
+This would be used to describe the object type, materials,  techniques, and measurements.<br>
+  - **`creatorNames`** The name of the person(s) (possibly an organization) who created the object or artwork shown in the image.<br>
+  - **`creatorIdentifiers`** One or multiple globally unique identifier(s) for the artist who created the artwork or object shown in the image.
+This could be an identifier issued by an online registry of persons or companies.
+Make sure to enter these identifiers in the exact same sequence as the names entered in the field `creatorNames`.<br>
+  - **`contributionDescription`** A description of any contributions made to the artwork or object.
+It should include the type, date and location of contribution, and details about the contributor.<br>
+  - **`stylePeriod`** The style, historical or artistic period, movement, group, or school whose characteristics are represented in the artwork or object.
+It is advised to take the terms from a Controlled Vocabulary.<br>
+  - **`dateCreated`** The date and optionally the time the artwork or object shown in the image was created.<br>
+  - **`circaDateCreated`** The approximate date or range of dates associated with the creation and production of an artwork or object or its components.<br>
+  - **`source`** The name of the organization or body holding and registering the artwork or object in this image for inventory purposes.<br>
+  - **`sourceInventoryNr`** The inventory number issued by the organization or body holding and registering the artwork or object in the image.<br>
+  - **`sourceInventoryUrl`** A reference URL for the metadata record of the inventory maintained by the Source.<br>
+  - **`currentCopyrightOwnerName`** The name of the current owner of the copyright of the artwork or object.<br>
+  - **`currentCopyrightOwnerIdentifier`** A globally unique identifier for the current copyright owner e.g. issued by an online registry of persons or companies.<br>
+  - **`copyrightNotice`** Any necessary copyright notice for claiming the intellectual property for artwork or an object in the image and should identify the current owner of the copyright of this work with associated intellectual property rights.<br>
+  - **`currentLicensorName`** Name of the current licensor of the artwork or object.<br>
+  - **`currentLicensorIdentifier`** A globally unique identifier for the current licensor e.g. issued by an online registry of persons or companies.<br><br>

+- **`personInImageNames`** This repeatable block of elements is used to provide information on the person(s) shown in the image.<br><br>

+- **`personsShown`** Details about person(s) shown in the image.
+It is not required to list all, just those details which can be recognized.
+  - **`name`** The name of a person shown in the image.<br>
+  - **`description`** A textual description of the person.
+For example, you may include actions taken, emotional expressions shown and more.<br>
+  - **`identifiers`** Globally Unique identifiers of the person, such as those from [WikiData](https://www.wikidata.org/wiki/Wikidata:Main_Page).
+  - **`characteristics`** A property or trait of the person, provided as a term selected from a Controlled Vocabulary.<br>
+    - **`cvId`** The globally unique identifier of the Controlled Vocabulary the term is from.<br>
+    - **`cvTermName`** The natural language name of the term from a Controlled Vocabulary.<br>
+    - **`cvTermId`** The globally unique identifier of the term from a Controlled Vocabulary.<br>
+    - **`cvTermRefinedAbout`** The refined 'about' relationship of the term with the content.
+Optionally enter a refinement of the 'about' relationship of the term with the content of the image.
+This must be a globally unique identifier from a Controlled Vocabulary. <br><br>

+- **`modelAges`** Age of the human model(s) at the time the image was taken.
+Be aware of any legal implications of providing ages for young models.
+Ages below 18 years should not be included.<br><br>

+- **`additionalModelInfo`** Information about other facets of the model(s). <br><br>

+- **`minorModelAgeDisclosure`** The age of the youngest model pictured in the image, at the time the image was created.
+This information is not intended to be displayed publicly; it is intended to be used as a filter for inclusion/exclusion of images in catalogs and dissemination processes.<br>

+- **`modelReleaseDocuments`** Identifier associated with each Model Release. <br><br>

+- **`modelReleaseStatus`**
+  - **`cvId`** The globally unique identifier of the Controlled Vocabulary the term is from.<br>
+  - **`cvTermName`** The natural language name of the term from a Controlled Vocabulary.<br>
+  - **`cvTermId`** The globally unique identifier of the term from a Controlled Vocabulary.<br>
+  - **`cvTermRefinedAbout`** The refined 'about' relationship of the term with the content.
+Optionally enter a refinement of the 'about' relationship of the term with the content of the image.
+This must be a globally unique identifier from a Controlled Vocabulary.
+May be used to refine the generic about relationship.<br><br>

+- **`organisationInImageCodes`** The code, extracted from a controlled vocabulary, used to identify the organization or company featured in the image.
+For example a stock ticker symbol may be used.
+Enter an identifier for the controlled vocabulary, then a colon, and finally the code from the vocabulary assigned to the organization (e.g. nasdaq:companyA)<br>

+- **`organisationInImageNames`** The name of the organization or company which is featured in the image.<br><br>

+- **`productsShown`** Details about a product shown in the image.
+  - **`description`** A textual description of the product.<br>
+  - **`gtin`** The [Global Trade Item Number (GTIN)](https://www.gs1.org/standards/id-keys/gtin) of the product (GTIN-8 to GTIN-14 codes can be used).<br>
+  - **`name`** The name of the product.<br><br>

+- **`maxAvailHeight`** The maximum available height in pixels of the original photo from which this photo has been derived by downsizing. <br><br>

+- **`maxAvailWidth`** The maximum available width in pixels of the original photo from which this photo has been derived by downsizing. <br><br>

+- **`propertyReleaseStatus`** This summarizes the availability and scope of property releases authorizing usage of the properties appearing in the photograph.
+One value should be selected from a controlled vocabulary.
+It is recommended to apply the value PR-UPR very carefully and to check the wording of the property release thoroughly before applying it.<br>
+  - **`cvId`** The globally unique identifier of the Controlled Vocabulary the term is from.<br>
+  - **`cvTermName`** The natural language name of the term from a Controlled Vocabulary.<br>
+  - **`cvTermId`** The globally unique identifier of the term from a Controlled Vocabulary.<br>
+  - **`cvTermRefinedAbout`** Refined 'about' relationship of the CV-Term.
+The refined 'about' relationship of the term with the content.
+Optionally enter a refinement of the 'about' relationship of the term with the content of the image.
+This must be a globally unique identifier from a Controlled Vocabulary.<br><br>

+- **`propertyReleaseDocuments`**
+  - **`aboutCvTerms`** One or more topics, themes or entities the content is about, each one expressed by a term from a controlled vocabulary.<br>
+  - **`cvId`** The globally unique identifier of the Controlled Vocabulary the term is from.<br>
+  - **`cvTermName`** The natural language name of the term from a Controlled Vocabulary.<br>
+  - **`cvTermId`** The globally unique identifier of the term from a Controlled Vocabulary.<br>
+  - **`cvTermRefinedAbout`** Refined 'about' relationship of the CV-Term.
+The refined 'about' relationship of the term with the content.
+Optionally enter a refinement of the 'about' relationship of the term with the content of the image.
+This must be a globally unique identifier from a Controlled Vocabulary.<br><br>

 ### Fill out the *License* section